-The findings indicate that "art/architecture" was emphasized especially by key informants, and "cleanliness" especially by tourists.
-"Art/architecture" reflects the desire that art might provide a new experience of nature, and that the architecture might challenge but not compete with nature.
+"Genuineness" reflects an interest in tasting traditional food, smelling and hearing nature, and the feeling of nostalgia at the tourism businesses.
+The findings indicate that "art/architecture" was emphasized especially by key informants.
+This dimension reflects the desire that art might provide a new experience of nature, and that the architecture might challenge but not compete with nature.
 This dimension also reflects the desire for architecture that makes routine activities, for example, a toilet visit, an experience, supports sustainable development, and offers unexpected design features at the tourism businesses (rooms, etc.).
-"Cleanliness" includes the desire to experience unspoilt nature (e.g., unpolluted water), breathing fresh and clean air, cleanliness and tidiness at the tourism businesses, and clean, well-maintained walking paths.